apache/pulsar/site2/docs/schema-understand.md

 3. The broker looks up the schema in the schema storage to check if it is already a registered schema.

 4. If yes, the broker skips the schema validation since it is a known schema, and returns the schema version to the producer.

+5. If no, the broker judge whether this namespace can automatically create schema. isAllowAutoUpdateSchema can be modified by Admin-Api and REST-API

-5. If no, the broker validates the schema based on the schema compatibility check strategy defined for the topic.
+6. If yes, the broker validates the schema based on the schema compatibility check strategy defined for the topic.

-6. If the schema is compatible, the broker stores it and returns the schema version to the producer.
+7. If the schema is compatible, the broker stores it and returns the schema version to the producer.

     All the messages produced by this producer are tagged with the schema version.

-7. If the schema is incompatible, the broker rejects it.
+8. If the schema is incompatible, the broker rejects it.

 ### Consumer side